yao-laboratory/MotifCluster/README.md

 ### input:
 the bed file in bed_files folder, for example: bed_files/chr12.bed
 ### command example:
-    python3 Gaussion_main.py cluster_and_merge_simple_dbscan -input bed_files/chr12.bed -start 6717000 -end 6724000
+    python3 MotifCluster_main.py cluster_and_merge_simple_dbscan -input bed_files/chr12.bed -start 6717000 -end 6724000
 the optional parameters: the -start -end can only process part of the chr12.bed files,
-if not put this optional parameters, then the whole bed file will be processed
+if not put this optional parameter, then the whole bed file will be processed
 ### output:
 each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
 then use the main functions step 2 command can produce the final score result